microsoft/PowerToys/doc/specs/KeyboardManager.md

 We have two primary customers:

 - **Developers/PowerUsers** of Windows10 that want a built-in and lightweight solution to remap their own hotkeys which will increase their efficiency in completing tasks.
-- **Former MacOS** users who now use Windows and would like to utilize their former keyboard shortcuts to get rid of the learning period and ease the transition to using a new device.
+- **Former Linux and MacOS** users who now use Windows and would like to utilize their former keyboard shortcuts to get rid of the learning period and ease the transition to using a new device.

 ## 1.7 Problem Statement and Supporting Customer Insights